keishdlr/Accounting-Ledger/README.md

 ### `Main.java`
 Handles **user interaction** and **menu logic**.
 - Customized greeting with name and time of day
-- Displays CLI options
+- Displays Menu options
-- Routes user input to the appropriate service or feature
+- Prompts user input to the appropriate service or feature

 ### `Transaction.java`
 Defines the **data model** for a transaction.
 - Specifies fields: `date`, `time`, `description`, `vendor`, `amount`
 - Groups related data into a single object
-- Supports CSV formatting via `toCSV()` method
+- CSV formatting via `toCSV()` method

 ### `TransactionService.java`
 Manages **file handling** for transactions.